sugaroula/sugaroula.github.io/src/index.md

 footer:
 ---

-I am a MsC student in Theoretical Computer Science, with a focus on Distributed Algorithms.
+I am a MsC student in Theoretical Computer Science, with a special focus on Distributed Algorithms.

 # Education